 - The ACE Program offers additional support courses for Math 19, 20, 21, 51, 52, and 53; CME 100 and 102; and CS 106A, CS 106B, and CS 107.
 Fill out an application form on the ACE site if you are interested in enrolling in any of these companion courses.

-- The Physics department offers Physics 41E, a 5-unit version of Physics 41 (normally 4 units) for students with little or no high school physics or calculus.
-They also offer Physics 43A, a 1 unit companion course to Physics 43 (4 units) that offers additional assistance and applications.
-Fill out an application form (linked in the course description on Explore Courses) if you are interested in joining.
+- In prior (pre-COVID) years, the Physics department has offered Physics 41E, a 5-unit version of Physics 41 (normally 4 units) for students with little or no high school physics or calculus.
+They also offered Physics 43A, a 1 unit companion course to Physics 43 (4 units) that offers additional assistance and applications.
+In years this course is offered, you can fill out an application form (linked in the course description on Explore Courses) if you are interested in joining.

-- The Chemistry department offers Chem 31AC (a 1 unit companion course to Chem 31), Chem 31BC (a 1 unit companion course to Chem 31B), and Chem 33C (a 1 unit companion course to Chem 33).
-Contact the instructor if you are interested in joining.
+- In prior (pre-COVID) years, the Chemistry department has offered Chem 31AC (a 1 unit companion course to Chem 31), Chem 31BC (a 1 unit companion course to Chem 31B), and Chem 33C (a 1 unit companion course to Chem 33).
+In years this course is offered, contact the instructor if you are interested in joining.